RayHightower/RayHightower.com/blue_green/index.markdown

 The challenge:

 * All of the logos for our events stand out, except WindyCityThings.
-* The logo design is communicates well.
-But the colors are almost
+* The WindyCityThings logo design is communicates well.
+But these shades of blue & green are almost invisible.
-* invisible.
-* What is our best choice for updating the colors?
+* What is our best choice for updated colors?

 <br/>&nbsp;<br/>
 <img src="/images/wct_logo_colors/wct_color_options.jpg">